Ultrafine particle: Sources and applications

 UFPs are both manufactured and naturally occurring.
-Hot volcanic lava, ocean spray, and smoke are common natural UFPs sources.
+Hot volcanic lava, ocean spray, and smoke are common natural UFPs sources, as is the nucleation of gases in the air.
 UFPs can be intentionally fabricated as fine particles to serve a vast range of applications in both medicine and technology.
 Other UFPs are byproducts, like emissions, from specific processes, combustion reactions, or equipment such as printer toner and automobile exhaust.
 Anthropogenic sources of UFPs include combustion of gas, coal or hydrocarbons, biomass burning (i.e. agricultural burning, forest fires and waste disposal), vehicular traffic and industrial emissions, tire wear and tear from car brakes, air traffic, seaport, maritime transportation, construction, demolition, restoration and concrete processing, domestic wood stoves, outdoor burning, kitchen, and cigarette smoke.
 In 2014, an air quality study found harmful ultrafine particles from the takeoffs and landings at Los Angeles International Airport to be of much greater magnitude than previously thought.
 There are a multitude of indoor sources that include but are not limited to laser printers, fax machines, photocopiers, the peeling of citrus fruits, cooking, tobacco smoke, penetration of contaminated outdoor air, chimney cracks and vacuum cleaners.

 UFPs have a variety of applications in the medical and technology fields.
 They are used in diagnostic imagining, and novel drug delivery systems that include targeting the circulatory system, and or passage of the blood brain barrier to name just a few.
 Certain UFPs like silver based nanostructures have antimicrobial properties that are exploited in wound healing and internal instrumental coatings among other uses, in order to prevent infections.
 In the area of technology, carbon based UFPs have a plethora of applications in computers.
 This includes the use of graphene and carbon nanotubes in electronic as well as other computer and circuitry components.
 Some UFPs have characteristics similar to gas or liquid and are useful in powders or lubricants.